decaporg/decap-cms/website/content/writing-guide/writing-style-guide.md

 ### Avoid statements that will soon be out of date

 Avoid words like “currently” and “new.”
-A feature that is new today might not be considered new in a few months.
+A feature that is new today will not be new in a few months.

 Do: In version 1.4, …